sovoid/webxr-layers/README.md

    - `GlassLayer` is implementation detail for moving layers
    - `Toolbar` handles playback controls, resizing layers, and all other interactions

 Crucially, the driver program contains a map of `MediaLayer` objects.
 This map is used to dynamically manage multiple media layers—rendering and detecting intersections with multiple `Toolbar` and `GlassLayer` objects under the hood.
-This, together with a parallel map of `video`s, make up the interface to create multiple `XRMediaLayer`s.
+This, together with a parallel `videos` map, make up the interface to create multiple `XRMediaLayer`s.

 ### User Interface